aubert-gloire/WASTE-CLASSIFICATION-MLOP/README.md

 - Single image prediction with confidence scores
 - 3+ interactive data visualizations
 - Bulk image upload for retraining
-- One-click model retraining (demo: 2 min, full: 30-60 min)
+- One-click model retraining (demo: 2 min, full: 30-60 min) **(Local only)**
 - Real-time system monitoring
 - Load testing with Locust

+**Note:** Model retraining is available when running locally with the full dataset.
+The deployed version uses a pre-trained model to keep deployment size manageable.

 ---